Mastering the Romanian Deadlift and Barbell Squat for Ultimate Leg Growth

 What Is the Barbell Squat?

-The barbell squat is a true rite of passage for anyone serious about strength, athleticism, or achieving a show-stopping physique.
-This compound movement works your entire lower body, targeting the quads, glutes, hamstrings, and calves, while also engaging your core, back, and testing your mental toughness.
+The Barbell Squat is a true rite of passage for anyone serious about athletic performance, powerlifting, or achieving a show-stopping lower body.
+This multi-joint compound movement recruits your entire lower-body anatomy while testing your mental toughness.

 Muscles Worked in the Barbell Squat